-Buying life insurance for a child provides more than just a financial security net to help pay funeral expenses if the unthinkable happens to that child.
-Most juvenile life insurance plans offer a non-cancellation clause and the ability to borrow against the cash value of the plan.
-As a grandparent, you can give those gifts to your grandchild by taking out a life insurance policy on him.
+Buying life insurance for a child provides more than a financial security net to help pay funeral expenses if the unthinkable happens to that child.
+Most juvenile life insurance plans offer a non-cancellation clause as long as the policy is kept current.
+You may also be able to borrow against the cash value of the plan.
+As a grandparent, you can give these gifts to your grandchild by taking out a life insurance policy on him or her.

 Beneficiaries and Ownership

 You don't have to name yourself as the beneficiary of your grandchild's life insurance policy.
 Many grandparents name the child's parents instead, as they are the ones who would need the money to pay for expenses if something happened to the child.
 You can also name another family member, such as a sibling.

 However, you still own the policy while your grandchild is a minor, regardless of who you name as a beneficiary.
 When he turns 21, you must either turn ownership over to him or lose the insurance.
 Most policies don't let grandparents continue to pay once the child becomes an adult, although there are exceptions.
 Also, if you die before your grandchild turns 21, his parents have the option to continue the insurance in their names instead of yours in most circumstances.